supervisely/developer-portal/app-development/advanced/custom-configuration/fixing-https-redirect-error.md

 }
 ```

-So, to fix this error, you just need to change http:// part of server adress to https:// in instance's settings.<br>
+So, to fix this error, you just need to change http:// part of server address to https:// in instance's settings.<br>
 And there are two ways to do it:

 1. [Using UI](#changing-server-address-using-ui)